 - paragraph blocks

-You usually don’t need to specify these unless overriding the existing layout.
+You usually don’t need to specify these in Instructions unless you want to override the existing layout.

 Consider Multi-Slide Narrative Flow